1997 Lexus ES 300 V6 gas from North America

 13th Aug 2015, 16:44

 Returning back to add some more info.
 The car is now at 345000 KM and running smooth.
 The only new issue I faced since my last update was some sound starting to come from the rear wheels occasionally.
 On my own inspection, I found that dust cover plates behind the rear disc brakes were completely rusted, rotten and hanging loose.
-My car mechanic removed them completely and I have no intention to put new ones back on.
+My car mechanic removed them completely and also removed the emergency brakes as it was shot inside the rear wheels & I have no intention to put new ones back on.
 That sound is gone now.

 The car is still running fine just on gas, and once a year a full synthetic oil change.
 Some day I will put up a YouTube video too (probably if it crosses 400K, which I think it will).